 Are there refunds, deferrals, or transfers?

-There are transfers, however (whew!).
+There are transfers to another participant, however.
 There will a be transfer fee, depending on how close to the GranFondo the transfer happens.
 The transfer period begins around mid-summer and closes about a week before the GranFondo event date.